-“Of the 17 fatalities our department investigated in 2011, 11 involved pedestrians…close to one a month,” Sgt.
-Joe Robinson of the Reno Police Department told the news station.
+“Of the 17 fatalities our department investigated in 2011, 11 involved pedestrians…close to one a month,” Reno officials said.

 Those statistics rival Atlanta, thereby placing Reno as one of the worst cities to walk as a pedestrian – at least in 2011.
 A part of the problem is the misuse of crosswalks, or simply not using them at all.